indaco/predix-ec-configurator-vagrant/README.md

 Once the setup is finished, open a browser window at `http://localhost:8080` and start configuring your scenario.

-When you have all generated, copy the `output` folder from the VM to your local machine.

-- SSH into VM `vagrant ssh`
-- Execute the following script `source /vagrant/scripts/copy_output.sh`

-You should now see what you get from the app into the `output` folder on your local machine.
+When your scenario configuration is finished, you should see what you get from the app into the `output` folder on your local machine.

 Now, you follow the instruction as reported on the screen and on the generated markdown file.